kir8mir/book-doctor/README.md

   + Use this link to make requests for user to DB - https://doctor-book.herokuapp.com/users/
   + Use this link to make requests for doctors to DB - https://doctor-book.herokuapp.com/docs/
 - Here is just two simple roles Admin and User, every doctor is Admin
-- Server has static module witch preserve images for doctors profile
+- Server has static module whitch preserve images for doctors profile